shawinder/shawinder.github.io/resume/README.md

 **Solutions Architect** @ [Lone Wolf Technologies](https://www.lwolf.com/){:target="_blank"} _(Mar 2022 - Present)_ <br>
 |<br>
 **Sr. Software Engineer** @ [Lone Wolf Technologies](https://www.lwolf.com/){:target="_blank"} _(June 2021 - Mar 2022)_ <br>
-Marketing, CRM, Transactions - Together At Last <br>
+_Marketing, CRM, Transactions - Together At Last_ <br>
+ - Leading/Managing internal development team working on the core business solutions.
+ - Setting up build/deploy pipelines using Azure Devops for ReactJS/.NET Core
+ - Setting up Azure kubernetes dev/stg environment using Helm charts.
  - Architect and build a message bus consumer service using Azure Cloud and Kubernetes
- - Architect and automate DB migration tool using Azure functions and Kubernetes containers.
+ - Architect and automate DB migration tool using Azure storage, Azure functions and Kubernetes containers.
+ - Fixing penetration testing issues reported by Qualys WAS Scan.
- - Working on complex frontend UI using ReactJS and using an internal UI component library.
+ - Working on complex frontend UI using ReactJS and using an internal UI/UX component library.
- - Managing a Dev team and Creating/Planning/Assigning tasks using Jira and bitbucket.
  - Using Azure DevOps for build/deployment of ReactJS and .NET Core base projects.
  - Migrating existing modules/libraries from .NET to .NET Core 2.0, to be consumed by both .NET and .NET core based projects.
  - Building a scaffolding for a React + Svelte project to be utilized by multiple teams contributing to the same codebase.
- - Helping teams to meet deadlines and get projects done on time and under budget.
+ - Helping various teams to meet deadlines and get projects done on time and under budget.

 **Freelance | IT Developer | Consultant** @ Multiple Companies _(Aug 2018 - Present)_ <br>
-Helping businesses thrive by providing End-to-End solutions
+_Helping businesses thrive by providing End-to-End solutions_
   - AWS lambda based ordering system with Angular front-end and .NET Core back-end API.
   - Automated S3 backups for both Windows and Linux Databases.
   - Moneris/Converge API Integration for manual/automatic credit card charges and customer profiles.
   - Linux server administration (Ubuntu), Apache, Cron jobs, SSL certificates
   - Helped clients to manage AWS costs by downgrading/shifting the AWS infrastructure.
   - Electron based application to be run on digital signage solutions/devices.
-  - Samsung SOC based solution implementation.
+  - Implementing SOC based solutions for Samsung Tizen platform.
   - Upgrading ColdFusion based legacy website UI with ReactJS to work with existing backend.
   - Enhancing Auto parts PHP/MySQL based CRM system by adding new modules for inventory management.
   - Custom PHP API solutions for integration with 3rd party .NET WCF based WMS system.